7 Best Backpacking Axes + Buying Guide

 Gransfors Bruks Wildlife Hatchet

 Another excellent compact backpacking and bushcraft axe is the Gransfors Bruks Wildlife hatchet.
 Coming in at 1.3 pounds and just 13.5 inches in length, it shares many of the great characteristic of the Hults Bruk axes.
-Comes razor-sharp out of the box, the steel is proprietary mid-carbon steel that doesn’t chip and takes and holds an edge well.
+Mine came razor-sharp out of the box.
+The steel is proprietary mid-carbon steel that doesn’t chip and takes and holds an edge well.

 It also comes with a durable leather sheath.
 The main difference with the Hults Bruk Almike is that the Gransfors Bruks Wildlife hatchet is smaller and lighter.
-Its size means that you won’t be able to use it very effectively with two hands, but as a one-handed camp hatchet it’ll work beautifully.
+Its size meant that I couldn’t use it very effectively with two hands, but as a one-handed camp hatchet it worked beautifully.

 Gransfors Bruks Wildlife Hatchet